Carl-Lombardi/PortfolioTwo/README.md

 The basic build of the site was HTML/CSS with links to sites using Materialize (Get Out!), Bulma (Karl's Travel Guide) and Javascript/JQuery (New Jersey Devils Trivia).

 ## Features
 This portfolio differs from the first portfolio page.
 Instead of three pages, it has been condensed to one with multiple sections.
 There has also been a number of layout and font changes leading to a cleaner, more stylish apperence.
-There is biographical information, a portfolio section with three linked projects (GitHub and Site Links) and a contact section with GitHub and LinkedIn links.
+There is updated biographical information, a portfolio section with three linked projects (GitHub and Site Links) and a contact section with GitHub and LinkedIn links.
 My Email address appears in the biographical section of the portfolio.

 ## Installation
 No outside software is needed for installation.